 With practice, these techniques can be highly effective.
 Pain sends a signal to your brain, and this is essentially your brain sending a signal back that says “yes, message received, but no thank you.”
 You can concentrate on an area of your body that isn’t hurting, for instance, or send your aching neck on a river cruise while the rest of you goes about your day.

 This technique is used to reduce the patient’s awareness of pain.
 Hypnosis is carried out by a professional therapist, who plants a post-hypnotic suggestion to reduce the sensation of pain.
 In some cases, patients can also learn to hypnotize themselves.

-Remember, painkillers may provide quick relief from chronic pain, but they carry many risks.
+Remember, painkillers may provide quick relief from Complex Regional Pain Syndrome, but they carry many risks.
 If you’re ready to take control of your life by controlling your pain, visit one of our pain professionals for a free consultation.